open99-community/open99/README.md

 Please read the contributing guidelines [here](CONTRIBUTING.md).
 If you make a mistake and you don't read the contributing guidelines, you are subject to a ban from this repository.
 Please - try to keep contributions clean.
 When writing a commit message, make sure to add, in detail, what you changed, added, or removed.
 We don't want to go through every file in every commit individually.
 ## Security
 Read our security policy [here](%)
+## Plans for the future
+* Complete login component ('local login, for the webOS') that uses firebase.
+If the user does not have an internet connection, it may choose to not login, which is the same thing as logging in anonymously, which technically still gives them a firebase login ID.
+In other words, users have to log in whether they like it or not.
+* Support for adding multiple drives
+* A ROFS which is just the windows99 root files - we still cannot make this because it would have to be manual, because I don't know nor have the time to write a web scraping script.
+Feel free to contribute this, though!
+* Support for adding more drives (up to 26)
+* Boot scripts and styles